Application for Venture Capital Fund Manager (VCFM) Licence

 SECTION 1: INFORMATION ON THE COMPANY AND ITS SHAREHOLDERS

-Provide business profile for the incorporation of the Company as filed with the Accounting and Corporate Regulatory Authority (“ACRA”) of Singapore.
+Provide a business profile for the incorporation of the Company as filed with the Accounting and Corporate Regulatory Authority (“ACRA”) of Singapore.

-Provide organisational chart of the Company.
+Provide an organisational chart of the Company.

 SECTION 2: INFORMATION ON THE COMPANY'S PROPOSED BUSINESS PLAN